DanielMDouglas/NDLArTargetArrangment/README.md

 # NDLArTargets
 This package provides some utilities for building CAD models of DUNE ND-LAr cathodes with attached photocathodes.
 These can be used as inputs for CAD workflows downstream.
 The advantage of this program is to provide a programmatic way to generate target arrays, as well as producing yaml descriptions of the target arrangments that can be used in analysis workflows

+## Installation

+To install this package using pip, just use `pip install .` in the parent directory of this package.

 ## Usage

 The package provides two main pieces of code, which can be called as scripts.
 The first step is to generate a target description yaml using `target_yaml_generator.py`: